Chevrolet Onix

 The Chevrolet Onix is a subcompact car marketed by Chevrolet.
 It was launched to replace the Chevrolet Corsa and some versions of the Chevrolet Celta.
-Mainly produced in General Motors Brazil’s plants in Gravataí and São Caetano do Sul, the Onix is available in a five-door hatchback and four-door sedan body styles.
-The sedan version is sold as the Chevrolet Onix Plus in Brazil, and as the Onix sedan in Colombia, while in Mexico the sedan version is the only model offered.
+Mainly produced at General Motors Brazil's plants in Gravataí and São Caetano do Sul, the Onix is available in five-door hatchback and four-door sedan body styles.
+The sedan version is sold as the Chevrolet Onix Plus in Brazil and as the Onix Sedan in Colombia, while in Mexico the sedan is the only model offered.
 The Onix has also been assembled in Uzbekistan since 2022 by UzAuto Motors.

 First generation (2012)

-The first generation Onix was available in three trim levels (LS, LT and LTZ) with two 4-cylinder engines, the 1.0-litre producing 78 PS (petrol)/80 PS (ethanol) and 1.4-litre 98 PS (petrol)/106 PS (ethanol) offering automatic or five-speed manual transmission.
-In Brazil, the 4-door sedan variant was known as the Chevrolet Prisma.
+The first-generation Onix was available in three trim levels (LS, LT, and LTZ) with two four-cylinder engines: a 1.0-litre producing 78 PS (petrol) or 80 PS (ethanol), and a 1.4-litre producing 98 PS (petrol) or 106 PS (ethanol), available with automatic or five-speed manual transmission.
+In Brazil, the four-door sedan variant was known as the Chevrolet Prisma.

-For 2016, the Onix and Prisma received a facelift, along with interior improvements.
+For 2016, the Onix and Prisma received a facelift along with interior improvements.
 A touchscreen was added with Android Auto and Apple CarPlay support.
-The LS trim level kept the original front end and became known as the Onix Joy and Prisma Joy, leaving the LT as the base trim for the updated Onix/Prisma.
-A crossover-like version called the Onix Activ was also added, with raised suspension, plastic body cladding and roof rack.
+A crossover-styled variant called the Onix Activ was also introduced, with raised suspension, plastic body cladding, and a roof rack.

+In late 2019, the Onix and Prisma were replaced in Brazil by the second-generation Onix and Onix Plus respectively.

+Joy

-In late 2019, the Onix and Prisma were replaced in Brazil by the second-generation Onix and Onix Plus, respectively.
-However, the Onix Joy and Prisma Joy remained available, and were renamed Joy and Joy Plus, respectively.
-The Joy and Joy Plus have been built at the São Caetano do Sul plant in Brazil from 2019 through 2022.
-Production will move to GM Colmotores in Colombia in early 2023.
-The Joy in Colombia and Ecuador has ended as well as the factories too.
+When the Onix and Prisma were facelifted in 2016, the base LS trim retained the original front end and became known as the Onix Joy and Prisma Joy.
+This left the LT as the base trim for the updated Onix and Prisma.
+In late 2019, the Onix and Prisma were replaced by the second-generation Onix and Onix Plus in Brazil; however, the Onix Joy and Prisma Joy remained on sale, now renamed simply Joy and Joy Plus and featuring the facelift styling that had previously been reserved for higher trim levels.
+The Joy and Joy Plus were built at the São Caetano do Sul plant in Brazil from 2019 through 2022, before production transferred to GM Colmotores in Colombia in early 2023.
+In 2024, as GM ceased operations in Colombia and Ecuador, the Joy was discontinued.

 Technical details

-Specs include front-wheel drive, MacPherson strut front and twist-beam rear suspension, and (in the three versions shown) dual airbags, ABS and power steering.
-In February 2013, the new Prisma, the sedan version of the Onix, with a trunk of 500 litres, was launched.
+All versions feature front-wheel drive, MacPherson strut front suspension, and twist-beam rear suspension, along with dual airbags, ABS, and power steering.
+In February 2013, the Prisma sedan was launched with a boot capacity of 500 litres.

-The 1.0-litre versions are fitted with 14" wheels, with 15" wheels being fitted to 1.4-litre models.
+The 1.0-litre versions are fitted with 14-inch wheels, while 15-inch wheels are standard on 1.4-litre models.

 Safety

 Latin NCAP

-In December 2014, the Chevrolet Onix in its most basic Latin American market configuration with 2 airbags was evaluated under the Latin NCAP 1.0 assessment and achieved a 3-star safety rating for adults and 2-star safety rating for children:
+In December 2014, the Chevrolet Onix in its most basic Latin American market configuration with two airbags was evaluated under the Latin NCAP 1.0 assessment, achieving a three-star adult safety rating and a two-star child safety rating.